jossefaz/go-websocket-mock-server/README.md

 ---

-This project is a runs a simple HTTP server that allows to test client applications that needs to consume WebSocket.
+This project contains a simple HTTP server that allows to test client applications that needs to consume WebSocket.

 For the current version you can customize it through 2 environment variables :